 Skopje, Macedonia’s capital was never really on my bucket list.
 The little I knew about it didn’t attract me that much.
-I knew there was a very Old bridge, an interesting Old town, a fortress and a couple of late 20th Century buildings.
+I knew Skopje was home to several architecture gems: a very Old bridge, an interesting Old town, a fortress and a couple of late 20th Century buildings.
 But I still wasn’t convinced until I saw a video showcasing the massive new governmental projects aimed at ‘beautifying’ the city.
 The video was so bizarre I couldn’t believe they were actually going to do it.

 Skopje’s history is a tragic one.
 It was the battlefield where Serbia, Bulgaria and Greece fought against the Ottoman Empire and between each other in order to control it.
 After centuries of decline it finally flourished in post war Yugoslavia under the communist rule.
 It was the renaissance of the Macedonian culture, with the opening of important institutions like the University or the National Library.
 And just when things seemed to get better, a terrible 1963 earthquake destroyed 80% of Skopje.

 It seems that unlike Yugoslavia, which encouraged the formation of a modern Macedonian culture, the new Independent state, the Republic of Macedonia, was searching for a national identity.
 A somewhat difficult task since the country has been under different foreign rulers for centuries.
 So they reached for Ancient Macedonia, and started a new massive project called Skopje 2014 with the idea of redesigning the city in line with the new national identity.

 To get some perspective, let’s remember that after the quake of 1963 the city rapidly recovered with the help of the entire world.
 Renowned Japanese architect Kenzo Tange authored the city’s new master plan, which laid the foundations for a modern city.
 Unfortunately, Skopje’s progressive brutalist architecture built during the communist period was subsequently replaced by the folkloric style of the new national agenda.